 How good is drinking hot water with honey/lemon?

 Lemon also helps increase the production of hydrochloric acid by the stomach, which leads to better digestion and better absorption of nutrients.
-Lemon in warm water is the perfect combo to have before meals and first thing in the morning to help quick start the digestive system and aid elimination of toxins.
+Lemon in warm water is the perfect combo to have before meals and first thing in the morning to help quickstart the digestive system and aid elimination of toxins for improved vitality and general well-being.

 - “Effect of meal temperature on gastric emptying…” Gut, US National Library of Medicine.